c3lang/c3-web/src/content/docs/Language Rules/conversion.md

 4. If both types are floating point types, the maximum type is the widest floating point type.
 E.g. `float + double -> double`.
 5. If both types are integer types with the same signedness, the maximum type is the widest integer type of the two.
 E.g. `uint + ulong -> ulong`.
-6. If both types are integer types with different signedness, the maximum type is a signed integer with the same bit width as the maximum integer type. `ulong + int -> long`
+6. 0.7.0: If both types are integer types with different signedness, the maximum type is a signed integer with the same bit width as the maximum integer type. `ulong + int -> long`.
+0.8.0: Compare the two types to the list: ichar, char, short, ushort, int, uint, long, ulong, int128, uint128, the max type is the one furthermost to the right in the list.
+Consequently `ulong + int -> ulong`, `uint + int -> uint`.
 7. If at least one side is a struct or a pointer to a struct with an `inline` directive on a member, check recursively check if the type of the inline member can be used to find a maximum type (see below under sub struct conversions)